louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### 2020 American College of Rheumatology guideline for the management of gout [^6239eda6].
 Arthritis & Rheumatology (2020).
 High credibility.

-American College of Rheumatology 2020 gout guideline—urate-lowering therapy (ULT) titration, monitoring, and flare prophylaxis—states that ULT titration should occur over weeks to months and cites prior guidance to titrate every 2–5 weeks, with serum urate (SU) checked after each dose titration; to limit ULT-related flares, it reinforces using concurrent antiinflammatory prophylaxis for 3–6 months’ duration, which should be extended in the setting of frequent ongoing flares.
+American College of Rheumatology 2020 gout guideline — urate-lowering therapy (ULT) titration, monitoring, and flare prophylaxis — states that ULT titration should occur over weeks to months and cites prior guidance to titrate every 2–5 weeks, with serum urate (SU) checked after each dose titration; to limit ULT-related flares, it reinforces using concurrent antiinflammatory prophylaxis for 3–6 months' duration, which should be extended in the setting of frequent ongoing flares.

 ---